 Right Path Fitness:

 Right Path Fitness is a health and well-being company based in London that provides personal training sessions and Zone Body Fit classes.
-Founder of Right Path Fitness Keith McNiven also got in touch to offer some words of wisdom following his experience with cash flow problems.
+Founder of Right Path Fitness, Keith McNiven got in touch to offer some words of wisdom following his own cash flow experiences:

 ”I run a personal training company.
 I’ve just opened my first studio but it’s been hard (albeit rewarding) to finally get to this point.
 At one point, I had issues with cash flow.
 Because of unforeseen circumstances and construction delays to the studio, my business suffered temporarily - as I had to downscale for a short time.